-The GTT Lab is a space where students and volunteers can get involved in more indepth learning about technology hardware and software.
-The GTT Lab was project based at the Beeston Skills Hub provided by the charity Health for All (Leeds), but is now temporarily closed and will be relocating to a new site in 2020.
+The GTT Lab is a space where students and volunteers can get involved in more in depth learning about technology hardware and software.
+The GTT Lab was project based at the Beeston Skills Hub provided by the charity Health for All (Leeds), but is now temporarily closed and will be relocating to a new site.

 The GTT Lab provides a space for individual and collaborative learning projects on a wide variety of subjects connected with technology such as programming, hardware and electrical engineering projects.

 School of Metal Bashers

-The “School of Metal Bashers” is a volunteer project recycling, repairing and bring back into use donated computer technology.
+The “School of Metal Bashers” is a project to recycle, repair and bring back into use donated redundant computer technology.
 Students and volunteers have the opportunity to learn and develop a range of electrical, hardware and software engineering skills including learning about electrical safety and PAT testing services.
-Donated equipment that can be repaired and made useable is redistribute to other charitible and community projects as well as individuals in need of equipment to get online.
+Donated equipment that can be repaired and made useable is redistributed to other charitable and community projects as well as individuals in need of equipment to get online.

 Electrical Testing and Training Services